 |17.||Sony A7S||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7S II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ330 Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the FZ330 and A7S II can be found, respectively, in the Panasonic FZ330 Manual (free pdf) or the online Sony A7S II Manual.